scala/docs.scala-lang/_overviews/core/futures.md

 In the case that the future fails, the caller is forwarded the exception that the future is failed with.
-This includes the `failed` projection-- blocking on it results in a `NoSuchElementException` being thrown if the original future is completed successfully.
+This includes the `failed` projection -- blocking on it results in a `NoSuchElementException` being thrown if the original future is completed successfully.

 Alternatively, calling `Await.ready` waits until the future becomes